mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/production/advanced-configuration/configuration-reference/index.md

     - `<check-name>` - The custom name of your health check
     - `description` - Specify a description of the check
     - `cmd` - Specify an array of health check command strings
-    - `timeout` - Specify how long to wait, in seconds, before assuming the check failed.
+    - `timeout` - Specifies how long to wait, in seconds, before assuming the check failed.
 A check that times out is assumed to have a status of `3 (UNKNOWN)`

 - `node_checks` - This group of parameters specifies node health checks.